rosemspace/client/README.md

 # Vue Enterprise Boilerplate

-**Diverged from the boilerplate on May 01 2018.
-See [what's been added](https://github.com/chrisvfritz/vue-enterprise-boilerplate/compare/11e94274b67b05cb20fbdfada1de7a554f7a14f7...master) since then.**
+**You diverged from the boilerplate on Jun 06 2018.
+See [what's been added](https://github.com/chrisvfritz/vue-enterprise-boilerplate/compare/3a96c742e7cb7f73b006932888ff25c47cb3dca4...master) since then.**

 > This is an ever-evolving, very opinionated architecture and dev environment for new Vue SPA projects using [Vue CLI 3](https://github.com/vuejs/vue-cli).
 Questions, feedback, and for now, even bikeshedding are welcome. 😄 If you'd like to increase the time I can spend on this project, as well as other Vue resources, **please consider becoming a [sponsor on Patreon](https://www.patreon.com/roshe)**. :pray: